andyvr/picEdit/README.md

 *This plugin is work in progress!
 Use with caution!*

-The plugin will turn your form's ```<input type="file"...``` box into a tiny image editor.
+The plugin will turn your form's ```<input type="file"...``` box into a tiny image editor/uploader.
 Perform basic image operations and preview your image before uploading to the server.
-The functionality for the plugin is very similar to the one introduced in pasteboard.co website.
+The functionality for the plugin is very similar to the one introduced in pasteboard.co website and photobooth.js library.

 In other words, your good old html form with the file upload field, like this:
 <p align="center">